-There are many ways to die; none of them good.
-For most of us, we don’t die because of natural disaster or traumatic event.
+There are many ways to die; none of them are good.
+Most of us, don’t die because of natural disasters or traumatic events.
 No, our deaths are slow and deliberate and based on our lifestyle choices.
 We die from diseases, preventable diseases, like type 2 diabetes and heart disease: in other words, disease of luxury, or what some could call, laziness.

 A nation of sedentary citizens